 Documents you'll need

-To understand your financial situation, we’ll need to review the following federal tax documents from a previous year.
-If you are applying before July 1, 2021, please submit documents from 2019.
-Otherwise, you’ll need to submit them from 2020.
+To understand your financial situation, we will need to review the following federal tax documents from a previous year.
+If you are applying after July 1, 2023, please submit documents from 2022.

 - Your federal tax returns

 - Form 482 (if you reside in Puerto Rico)